-1. Fill Any Holes or Cracks
+1. Fill Holes and Cracks

 Before you do anything, fill any holes and cracks in your wall.
 If your wall is relatively smooth except for the odd spot (e.g. where pictures were hanging), this step might be all you need.